spike-js/rfcs/README.md

 # `spike` Requests For Comments (RFCs)

-This repo contains RFCs for `ekipse`.
+This repo contains RFCs for `spike`.

 ## Why?